ronaldbradford/benchmark/sysbench/doc/README.md

 [Sysbench](https://github.com/akopytov/sysbench/) is a popular open-source benchmarking tool designed to evaluate the performance of system components such as CPU, memory, disk I/O, and databases.
 It is commonly used for testing MySQL, PostgreSQL, and other databases under different load conditions.

+Created by Alexey Kopytov, `sysbench` has been around for approximately two decades.
+While `git` shows the first commit as `Jan 2006` this product was previously hosted on [Launchpad](https://launchpad.net/sysbench).
+The [ChangeLog](https://github.com/akopytov/sysbench/blob/master/ChangeLog) has a first reference of 2004-02-19.
+The current version is `1.0.20` however there has not been a version release in the past 5 years.

 ## Database Benchmarking

 `sysbench` supports benchmarking of open source databases including [MySQL](https://www.mysql.com), [MariaDB](https://mariadb.org/), [PostgreSQL](https://postgres.org), [RocksDB](https://rocksdb.org/).
 PRs to support other RDBMS products, for example [SQLServer #PR549](https://github.com/akopytov/sysbench/pull/549) also exist.